PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 These OLTP systems are usually expected to be highly available and to process transactions with low latency, since they are often critical to the operation of the business.

-A data warehouse, by contrast, is a separate database that analysts can query to their hearts’ content, without affecting OLTP operations.
+A data warehouse, by contrast, is a separate database that analysts can query to their hearts' content, without affecting OLTP operations.

 ![](img/ch3-outline-etl-into-data-warehouse.jpg)